wenadev/cybersecurity/keylogger/README.md

 <!-- GETTING STARTED -->
 ## Keylogger
-The code keeps track of every key pressed by user and sends the captured log of meaningful text to a specified email after a minimum of 40 characters have been inputted.
+The code keeps track of every key pressed by the user and sends the captured log of meaningful text to a specified email after a minimum of 40 characters have been inputted.

 # Installation
 To get the code running, type the following in your terminal, command prompt or equivalent